CSCfi/csc-user-guide/docs/accounts/adding-members-to-project.md

-# Adding members to a project
+# Adding members to project

 This document shows how you can add a member to a project.
 Before you can do that, the person you are adding must have a user account.